davidryan59/linfun/README.md

 Notes:
 - n will be a non-negative integer
-- for n=0, function is zero everywhere
+- for n=0, returned Linfun has a single coord [0, 0] and is zero everywhere
-- for n=1, function is constant v1 everywhere
+- for n=1, returned Linfun has a single coord [t1, v1] and is constant v1 everywhere
+- lf.length is guaranteed to be a positive integer, [0, 0] is added if no valid coords inputted
 - for [t, v] if either t or v is not a finite number, then coord will be **ignored**
 - if ti is not strictly greater than t(i-1), then [ti, vi] will be **ignored**
 - After construction, the set of coords is available in `lf.array` which is **an array of coords**, each coord of the form [t, v], with t and v finite real numbers